Configuring Hive to Read Data from a Relational Database

 kinit Hive service user

-hdfs dfs -put directory where the JAR package is located HDFS directory to which the JAR is uploaded
+hdfs dfs -put Directory where the JAR package is located HDFS directory for storing the JAR package

 For example, to upload the Oracle driver JAR package in /opt to the /tmp directory in HDFS, run the following command: